Death Note: Development

-Ohba and Obata rarely met in person during the creation of the serialized manga; instead, the two met with the editor.
+Ohba and Obata rarely met in person during the serialization of the manga; instead, the two met with and communicated through their editor.
 The first time they met in person was at an editorial party in January 2004.
 Obata said that, despite the intrigue, he did not ask his editor about Ohba's plot developments as he anticipated the new thumbnails every week.
-The two did not discuss the final chapters with one another and continued talking only with the editor.
-Ohba said that when he asked the editor if Obata had "said anything" about the story and plot, the editor responded: "No, nothing".
+The two did not discuss the final chapters with one another and continued talking only with their editor.
+Ohba said that when they asked the editor if Obata had "said anything" about the story and plot, the editor responded: "No, nothing".

-Ohba claims that the series ended more or less in the manner that he intended for it to end; he considered the idea of L defeating Light Yagami with Light dying, but instead chose to use the "Yellow Box Warehouse" ending.
+Ohba claims that the series ended more or less in the manner that they intended for it to end; they considered the idea of L defeating Light and the latter dying, but instead chose to use the "Yellow Box Warehouse" ending.
 According to Ohba, the details had been set "from the beginning".
 The writer wanted an ongoing plot line instead of an episodic series because Death Note was serialized and its focus was intended to be on a cast with a series of events triggered by the Death Note.
 13: How to Read states that the humorous aspects of Death Note originated from Ohba's "enjoyment of humorous stories".

-When Ohba was asked, during an interview, whether the series was meant to be about enjoying the plot twists and psychological warfare, Ohba responded by saying that this concept was the reason why he was "very happy" to place the story in Weekly Shōnen Jump.
+When Ohba was asked, during an interview, whether the series was meant to be about enjoying the plot twists and psychological warfare, Ohba responded by saying that this concept was the reason why they were "very happy" to have the story in Weekly Shōnen Jump.

 Concepts

-The notebooks
+The Death Notes

-The core plot device of the story is the "Death Note" itself, a black notebook with instructions (known as "Rules of the Death Note") written on the inside.
-When used correctly, it allows anyone to commit a murder, knowing only the victim's name and face.
-According to the director of the live-action films, Shusuke Kaneko, "The idea of spirits living in words is an ancient Japanese concept....
-In a way, it's a very Japanese story".
+The core plot device of the story is the "Death Note" itself, a black notebook with instructions written on the inside.
+When used correctly, it allows anyone, anywhere to instantly commit a murder, provided they know the victim's name and face.
+According to the director of the live-action films, Shusuke Kaneko, "The idea of spirits living in words is an ancient Japanese concept... in a way, it's a very Japanese story".

-Artist Takeshi Obata originally thought of the books as "Something you would automatically think was a Death Note".
+Artist Takeshi Obata originally thought of the books as "something you would automatically think was a Death Note".
 Deciding that this design would be cumbersome, he instead opted for a more accessible college notebook.
 Death Notes were originally conceived as changing based on time and location, resembling scrolls in ancient Japan, or the Old Testament in medieval Europe.
 However, this idea was never used.

 Themes

-Writer Tsugumi Ohba had no particular themes in mind for Death Note.
-When pushed, he suggested: "Humans will all eventually die, so let's give it our all while we're alive".
+Ohba had no particular themes in mind for Death Note.
+When pushed, they suggested: "Humans will all eventually die, so let's give it our all while we're alive".
 In a 2012 paper, author Jolyon Baraka Thomas characterised Death Note as a psychological thriller released in the wake of the 1995 Tokyo subway sarin attack, saying that it examines the human tendency to express itself through "horrific" cults.